macleodsawyer/macleodsawyer/_posts/2015-09-01-googles-new-logo-isnt-new.md

 It's not new, not to Google atleast, or well anyone that uses the Google Authenticator App.

-The Google Authenticator app always was sdtrange to me, because all other official Google apps had their colors, had their font, had something well "google-like" about them.
+The Google Authenticator app always was strange to me, because all other official Google apps had their colors, had their font, had something well "google-like" about them.

 Except the [Google Authenticator app](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2&hl=en).